Structural Engineer Report Cost: Simple UK Guide for Homeowners

 Sagging floors

-Bounce or unevenness upstairs or downstairs.
+Bounce or unevenness on upper or lower floors.

 Movement or bulging

-Walls bowing or leaning.
+Walls bowing or leaning inward or outward.

 RSJ concerns

-Beams installed without a steel beam calculation.
+Beams installed without a steel beam calculation and no Building Control paperwork.

 Chimney problems

-Cracks at the breast or stack.
+Cracks at the breast or stack, or a chimney that leans.

 FAQs